Cal/OSHA Training for General Industry is a 100% online course designed to assist entry-level workers in satisfying Cal/OSHA training requirements.

 Learning objectives include:

-Cal/OSHA 10-Hour Training for General Industry consists of 10 hours of OSHA-authorized training and three hours of supplemental safety and health topics required by Cal/OSHA.
-To earn your Cal/OSHA certification and OSHA 10 card, you'll need to pass end-of-module quizzes and two final exams.
+Cal/OSHA Training for General Industry consists of three hours of supplemental safety and health topics required by Cal/OSHA.
+To earn your Cal/OSHA certificate of completion, you'll need to pass end-of-module quizzes and a final exam.

-The Cal/OSHA portion of the course includes 12 quizzes and a final exam.
+The course includes 12 quizzes and a final exam.
 Each of the 12 modules ends with a five-question quiz.
 You will have an unlimited number of attempts to pass with a score of 80% or higher.

 The final exam contains 20 questions.
 You must earn a passing score of 70% or higher.
 Like the quizzes, you can retake the exam until you pass.